Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 The 68020 was used in military applications for the flight control systems of the Eurofighter Typhoon combat aircraft.
 Other applications included uses in PC workstations and in the Hewlett Packard 8711 Series Network Analyzers.

-Motorola / IBM PowerPC 601 CPU First Silicon (1992)
+Motorola / IBM PowerPC 601 Processor First Silicon (1992)

 Sold

-In October 1991 At the Microprocessor Forum, IBM and Motorola outline a four year road map of PowerPC processors, starting with a low-cost desktop processor, and culminating in a high performance processor for servers and workstations.
+In October 1991 at the Microprocessor Forum, IBM and Motorola outline a four year road map of PowerPC processors, starting with a low-cost desktop processor, and culminating in a high performance processor for servers and workstations.
 A month later IBM announced the PowerPC 601 microprocessor.
 Exactly one year later At the 1992 Microprocessor Forum, IBM and Motorola formally announce the beginning of production of PowerPC 601 microprocessors, in 50 MHz and 66 MHz versions.

-Apple computer first used the PowerPC 601 CPU in it's Apple Power Macintosh in March 14, 1994.
+Apple first used the PowerPC 601 CPU in it's Apple Power Macintosh computer in March 14, 1994.

 image of Motorola First all transistor TV Ad 1967